 More than an entire fiscal quarter has passed since technology research firm Gartner released their 2017 iteration of the annual Gartner Magic Quadrant for SIEM.
 It’s one of, if not the, most prominent and highly anticipated reports on the SIEM marketplace in the cybersecurity community.
 Professionals wait with bated breath for it every year, even if it is not quite a perfect assessment.

 However, at the speed of digital business—and cybersecurity in particular—an entire fiscal quarter represents a significant amount of time.
 With the benefit of hindsight, what has changed in the SIEM marketplace since the 2017 Gartner Magic Quadrant?
 Have things changed significantly?
 How are Gartner’s assessments holding up to reality?

-We looked back at our initial analysis of the Gartner Magic Quadrant for SIEM.
+We looked back at our initial analysis of the Gartner Magic Quadrant for SIEM (link to the 2018 iteration).
 Here’s what we found: